clipperhouse/netlify/content/split.md

 ## By the way

-If your goal in splitting strings to parse "words", splitting on spaces will be too naive.
+If your goal is to parse "words", splitting on spaces will be too naive.
 There is a [Unicode spec](https://www.unicode.org/reports/tr29/#Word_Boundaries) for word boundaries, which is probably what you want.

 I've implemented that spec [here in Go](https://github.com/clipperhouse/uax29) and [here in C#](https://github.com/clipperhouse/uax29.net).